 This article has links to products and services we love, which we may make commission from.

 Looking for ideas for things to do at night in Edinburgh?
-This beautiful capital city is arguably even more spectacular at night.
-So, whether you are escaping the (sometimes sudden) rain, enjoying a gloriously warm summer’s evening or are looking for a romantic night – our guide details popular indoor and outdoor activities all year round.
+Our beautiful capital city is arguably even more spectacular in the evening.
+So, whether you are escaping the (sometimes sudden) rain, enjoying a sporadically warm summer’s evening or looking for a romantic night – our guide details popular all-year-round indoor and outdoor activities that we have personally tried for you; it’s a hard life for us, we know!

 1. Dine, Drink and Wander Down The Royal Mile